zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 [Msdiv 189] (#msdiv189) {#msdiv189 .ref .msdiv} (15 - 20)

 [APZ 189.1] (#apz189 .1) {#apz189 .1 .ref .apz} "On the skin, a heater
-“I will not say on the people,” says Muniyai to the genius of certain A signal should be applied to a handle (2-4) -12.)
+"I will not say on the people," says Muniyai to the genius of certain A signal should be applied to a handle (2-4) -12.)
 Did the cravings exceed the water The same name Muni.
 I am the same or that I am the same, or Same does not say or does not say.
 Not stated. does not make business.

 [APZ 189.2] (#apz189 .2) {#apz189 .2 .ref .apz} "Sentinel has passed away
-Heathama”The “St.” of the house is a congruent because it has the shanty of the Ragaya The name of St. Dheshaya-Mohaya's (3-4) 1 should be applied from where the lust goes.)
+Heathama"The "St." of the house is a congruent because it has the shanty of the Ragaya The name of St. Dheshaya-Mohaya's (3-4) 1 should be applied from where the lust goes.)
 Since the Twinnings have passed away, because there is a shanty in all the Accumulators Because of the comparison, the name of St.